 PICK YOUR LANGUAGE

-For the EU region, servers are divided by language, with the majority (21) being English.
-At the time of this writing, there are eight servers for German play, four for French, and four for Russian, though it appears more may be added.
+For the EU region, servers are divided by language, with the majority (23) being English.
+At the time of writing, there are ten servers for German play, four for French, one for Spanish, and five for Russian.
 In the United States and Oceanic realms, all servers are in English, but players typically choose a server based on its time zone, since that helps to determine when others will also be online and available to play.